Connor Hall (footballer, born 1993): Colchester United

 On 7 January 2023, Hall signed a two-and-a-half-year deal with League Two side Colchester United after being signed for an undisclosed fee.
 He served as captain in new manager Ben Garner's first match in charge, a 2–0 defeat at Bradford City on 5 March.
 He made 21 appearances in the second half of the 2022–23 season, scoring two goals, as the U's achieved their aim of avoiding relegation.
 He was named as club captain in July 2023.
 He underwent surgery on a hernia injury in November 2023 and was sidelined for a month as a result.
 Speaking the following month, manager Matty Etherington said that it was "a big plus" to have him return to fitness.
 Hall spoke out in favour of new manager Danny Cowley the following February after the side put together a four-match unbeaten run to pull away from the relegation zone.
 Hall left the club after Colchester received what Cowley said was a deal too good for them to turn down.

 Return to Port Vale

 On 1 July 2024, Hall returned to Port Vale, now in League Two, on a two-year deal for an undisclosed fee.
 Manager Darren Moore named him as a vice-captain.
 He showed a good level of consistency, starting all eight matches in March.
 On 4 March, he was included on the EFL Team of Midweek after having eight aerial wins, two interceptions and 21 clearances in a 0–0 home draw with former club Harrogate Town.
 He was named on the League Two Team of the Season at the EFL Awards.
 He made the most clearances (371), most blocks (29) and most interceptions (59) out of any Vale player in the 2024–25 promotion-winning season.

+Hall was voted as the club's Player of the Month for March 2026 by readers of The Valiant substack, having started seven of eight games, helping the team to reach the quarter-finals of the FA Cup with wins over Bristol City and Sunderland.
+He was named as the club's Player's Player of the Year for the 2025–26 season.
+Manager Jon Brady said Hall had been "brilliant" and had an "incredible attitude".
+He made more league starts than any other Vale player in the season, which culminated in relegation.
+He triggered a contract extension to remain at the club for another season.

 Style of play

-Hall is a strong, commanding centre-back who is also comfortable on the ball and can play in midfield if needed.
+Hall is a central defender known for his physical strength and ability to play the ball from the back.
+He is also noted for his versatility, which allows him to operate in midfield when required.